CodeFab-io/powerplant-coding-challenge/README.md

 ### High-level overview

-There are 3 dotnet projects: `powerplant-coding-challenges`, `REST_API`, `Tests`
+There are 3 dotnet projects: `powerplant-coding-challenge`, `REST_API`, `Tests`

-`powerplant-coding-challenges` is where are the models and calculations exist.
+`powerplant-coding-challenge` is where are the models and calculations exist.

-`REST_API` only concerns itself with API matters: serialization, deserialization and invoking the `powerplant-coding-challenges` function.
+`REST_API` only concerns itself with API matters: serialization, deserialization and invoking the `powerplant-coding-challenge` function.

-`Tests` is primarily focused on testing the internals of `powerplant-coding-challenges`, according to the requirements and provided examples.
+`Tests` is primarily focused on testing the internals of `powerplant-coding-challenge`, according to the requirements and provided examples.

 ## Code style